PramudithaWeerakoon/vertex/README.md

 - Responsive Design: The website is fully responsive, ensuring a seamless and user-friendly experience on various devices and screen sizes.

-- Portfolio Showcase: Explore a curated collection of Kus Solutions' website creations with detailed project descriptions.
+- Portfolio Showcase: Explore a curated collection of Vertex Software Enterprise Solutions' website creations with detailed project descriptions.

 - Client Reviews: Read authentic reviews from satisfied clients to gain insight into the company's quality of service and expertise.

-- Contact Form: Easily get in touch with Kus Solutions through a convenient contact form, simplifying the communication process.
+- Contact Form: Easily get in touch with Vertex Software Enterprise Solutions through a convenient contact form, simplifying the communication process.

 # Demo